Reading Time: 3 minutes

 Methadone’s therapeutic effects provide an effective detox treatment solution as well as a long-term treatment option.
 For detox treatment purposes, methadone’s immediate effects help ease recovering addicts through the withdrawal stage while reducing ongoing drug cravings.

 For long-term treatment purposes, the methadone maintenance treatment approach works especially well for people who’ve come off a long history of opiate drug use.
 With long-term addictions, recovering addicts often contend with withdrawal effects long after the detox stage has ended.
-According to the U. S. National Library of Medicine, methadone can help reduce withdrawal effects on a long-term basis.
+Methadone can help reduce withdrawal effects on a long-term basis.